-- Secure the room you are in by locking the thumb lock and follow the same procedures described above. - If you cannot secure the room, determine if there is another room nearby that you are able to reach safely. - If you are in the open area of the Campus like Cafeteria, the Pit or the Gym and cannot safely access a room that can be used for lockdown exit the building and move away.
+- Secure the room you are in by locking the thumb lock and follow the same procedures described above. - If you cannot secure the room, determine if there is another room nearby that you are able to reach safely. - If you are in the open area of the College like Cafeteria or the Pit and cannot safely access a room that can be used for lockdown exit the building and move away.